elstiko/Dungeon-World/docs/Classes/Cleric.md

 When you heal someone else of damage, add your level to the amount of damage healed.

-When you gain a level from 6–10, choose from these moves or the level 2–5 moves.
+**-When you gain a level from 6–10, choose from these moves or the level 2–5 moves:**

 ### Anointed